lue-bird/elm-state-interface/event-with-state.md

 - giving the current state to that update function is unnecessary because `interface` makes sure that once an event arrives, it will hold the latest state.

 I think it's cute.
-I tried implementing this exact thing in `src/` and I will keep adding more capabilities to that example.
+I tried implementing this exact thing in this project and it works :)
+I will keep adding more capabilities to that example.
 Feedback and contributions welcome as I'm very new to the js world.